Why Has My Screed Cracked? Should I Worry?

 It could be poor mixing practise on site.
 Now, that could be a multitude of things.
 It could be the way the screed has been mixed.
 Has it been mixed with just a shovel on a board?
 Has it been mixed in a free fall mixer so it’s not mixing properly?
 You’re ending up, you’re getting balling.
 Free fall mixer’s not suitable for a semi dry mix.
 Is it that there’s not enough cement in the mix?
 Has the cement ratio not been adhered to?
 So, that could be a reason why the screed starts to break down.

 Has there been any stress relief joints?
-So, as we mentioned, this is probably the single biggest factor for cracking in screed.
-I would say probably 90% is gonna be down to shrinkage cracking.
-To try and manage shrinkage cracking, I don’t think you’d ever say that you’re gonna alleviate any shrinkage cracking, but to manage it, you would be looking at cutting it into [inaudible 00:07:39].
-You’d look to put polypropylene fibres in there as well and both those two things will minimise shrinkage cracking.
+So, as we mentioned, this is probably the single biggest factor for why your screed cracked.
+I would say probably 90% is going to be down to shrinkage cracking.
+To try and manage shrinkage cracking, I don’t think you’d ever say that you’re going to alleviate any shrinkage cracking, but to manage it, you would be looking at cutting it into small bays.
+You would look to put polypropylene fibres in there as well and both those two things will minimise shrinkage cracking.
 It’s making sure you’re putting the stress relief joints in the correct places to take into account the size of the bay, the shape of the room, and any restraints that are in the floor.

 Thermal cracking is something that we see as well.
 The screed only will move once by itself, so that’s during the shrinkage process.
 After the shrinkage process is completed, the product is classified as inert, so it won’t move.
 The only time it will move again is by external forces.
 One of those is heat.
 So, if it’s a heated screed and you’ve got thermal movement, it may potentially, if the joints aren’t sufficient, it may build up that stress and then look to lose the stress and it’ll look for the weakest point and crack along the weakest point.